 If you or your family has suffered as a result of someone else’s negligence on a seagoing vessel and in the normal course of work, then you may be eligible for protection under the Jones Act.
 Above and beyond normal maintenance and cure, the Jones Act is a federal law that allows injured workers to seek the compensation they need today and in the future.

 Our offshore injury attorneys offer years of combined experience protecting the rights and needs of injured workers across the United States.
 We can put the Jones Act and other federal provisions to work for you, if you have been injured aboard a:

 Whether you sail out of Anchorage or Dutch Harbor, our maritime injury attorneys will help you recover full and fair compensation when you have been seriously injured in the normal scope of your work duties.
 We help you get the resources you need to pay for medical expenses, lost time from work and diminished capacity.

-At the law firm of Gordon, Elias & Seely, we work with injured crewmen, seamen and offshore workers throughout Alaska and the nation.
-Put our experience and focus on client service to work for your Jones Act injury claim, and call our office today at 800-773-6770.
-The phone is answered by a Jones Act attorney 24/7/365.
+At the law firm of Gordon, Elias & Seely, LLP, we work with injured crewmen, seamen and offshore workers throughout Alaska and the nation.
+Put our experience and focus on client service to work for your Jones Act injury claim, and call our office today at (800) 773-6770.
 Once you talk to us, you will feel confident in your choice.
-It's your life, your income, your future and your family's livelihood, be certain who you hire will do the job right.
+It’s your life, your income, your future, and your family’s livelihood, be certain who you hire will do the job right.